smithron99/AVRTimer1/README.md

 The timer class allows usage of the 16-bit ATMega Timer1 in "Normal mode".
-That is to say the counter counts up from 0 to 65536 then overflows back to 0 The class allows for both compare registers A and B to be set, and for interrupts to fired for up to three events:
+That is to say the counter counts up from 0 to 65536 then overflows back to 0 The class allows for both compare registers A and B to be set, and for interrupts to be fired for up to three events:
 - counter match to register A
 - counter match to register B
 - overflow (counter reaches 65536)